adrianop01/ECE1657/README.md

 # ECE1657
-Python notebook for simulating various population dynamics for ECE1657 project.
+Python notebook for simulating Smith and Imitation dynamics in population games, for ECE1657 project.